zackelia/ghidra-dark/README.md

 # ghidra-dark

-ghidra-dark provides a simple to use installer to install the FlatLaf dark theme, custom colors for disassembly/decompilation in Ghidra, and some other helpful settings.
-The installer supports all public builds through version 10.0.2 on Windows, Linux, and macOS.
+ghidra-dark provides a simple to use script to install the FlatLaf dark theme, custom colors for disassembly/decompilation in Ghidra, and some other helpful settings.
+A script is also provided for uninstallation.
+The scripts support all public builds through version 10.0.2 on Windows, Linux, and macOS.

 ## Install